kkdey/GSSG/README.md

 ### STEP 2: Gene set/program to SNP annotation

-For this, download all contents in `https://alkesgroup.broadinstitute.org/LDSCORE/Dey_Enhancer_MasterReg/processed_data/`  and `https://alkesgroup.broadinstitute.org/LDSCORE/Jagadeesh_Dey_sclinker/extras/` into the `processed_data` directory.
+For this, please download all contents from the directories below

+`https://alkesgroup.broadinstitute.org/LDSCORE/Dey_Enhancer_MasterReg/processed_data/`  and
+`https://alkesgroup.broadinstitute.org/LDSCORE/Jagadeesh_Dey_sclinker/extras/`

+and save them into the `processed_data` directory.

+For batch download, please use the `gsutil` command (https://cloud.google.com/storage/docs/gsutil), and use the commands here (thanks to Krzysztof Polanski for pointing it out)

+gsutil cp -r gs://broad-alkesgroup-public/LDSCORE/Dey_Enhancer_MasterReg/processed_data .
+gsutil cp -r gs://broad-alkesgroup-public/LDSCORE/Jagadeesh_Dey_sclinker/extras .

 `code/GeneSet_toS2G` :  Directory with codes to combine gene set with S2G strategy to create annotation